FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * _Bubalus bubalis_ BBU
  * _Bos taurus_ BTA
+ * _Bos indicus_ BIN
+ * _Capra hircus_ CHR
+ * _Equus caballus_ ECA
+ * _Gallus gallus_ GGA
+ * _Ovis aries_ OAR
  * _Sus scrofa_ SSC
- * _Ovis aries_ OAR
- * _Gallus gallus_ GGA
- * _Equus caballus_ ECA
- * _Capra hircus_ CHR

 ## Submission

 Your submission should be prepared following the guidance on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples).
 This will guide you through:
  * Downloading the empty Excel template to record your metadata
- * Completing the template following the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/).
+ * Completing the template following the instructions and referring to the [latest sample ruleset specification](http://www.ebi.ac.uk/vg/faang/rule_sets/FAANG%20Samples).
 The rules for each attribute define if it is mandatory (required type) or optional (recommended and optional type), what sort of data is expected (numeric, date, text, etc.), what units are permitted, and whether or not an ontology term is required.
  * Visiting the [FAANG validation service](http://www.ebi.ac.uk/vg/faang/validate/) where you can validate that your Excel complies with the metadata specifications.
- * Resolving any errors or warnings that it provides, referring to the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+samples+to+BioSamples) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/) for advice.
+ * Resolving any errors or warnings that it provides, referring to the instruction and the latest sample ruleset specification or contacting [FAANG data coordination centre](mailto:faang-dcc@ebi.ac.uk) for advice.
  * Converting your template into SampleTab ready for submission using the [FAANG conversion tool](http://www.ebi.ac.uk/vg/faang/convert/)
- * Samples should be submitted to [BioSamples@EBI](https://www.ebi.ac.uk/biosamples/).
+ * Samples should be submitted to [BioSamples@EBI](https://www.ebi.ac.uk/biosamples/help/submit).
 All samples tagged with a `project` of 'FAANG' will be added to the [FAANG BioSamples group](http://www.ebi.ac.uk/biosamples/group/SAMEG307473).
-Samples in this group will be synced to [BioSample@NCBI](http://www.ncbi.nlm.nih.gov/biosample/) periodically.
+Samples in this group are synced to [BioSample@NCBI](http://www.ncbi.nlm.nih.gov/biosample/) periodically.
 Samples in BioSamples@EBI/BioSample@NCBI can be referenced in submissions to SRA at EBI and NCBI.

 The DCC team at EMBL-EBI will further check the submitted metadata against the specification.
 Samples that do not meet the minimum requirements will not be included in FAANG data releases and will be marked as such in the [FAANG data portal](http://data.faang.org/home)